itchyny/github-migrator/README.md

   - Description, Homepage (only when the target repository has blank description, homepage)
 - Labels
   - Label name, description and colors
+- Webhooks
+  - Webhook URL, Content type and events the hooks is trigger for.
 - All the other things will be lost
   - Emoji reactions to issue and pull request comments
   - Label changing logs in issue and pull request